“Are you twins?” a lady asked us once.

 Sisters don’t always get along.
 But Katie and I are happy with each other at least 98% of the time.
 (The other 2% of the time is definitely her fault.)

-The constant positivity of Down syndrome is a myth: teens with Down syndrome do slam doors, roll their eyes, and experience grumpy moods.
+The constant positivity of Down syndrome is a myth: my sister and other teens with Down syndrome do slam doors, roll their eyes, and experience grumpy moods.
 But Katie’s disposition is happy overall, and her baseline mood is pretty good.

 Katie wants to get along with me.
 She wants to hang out and have fun.
-She doesn’t pick fights or call names or do any of the stuff I hear that sisters are capable of.
+Also, she doesn’t pick fights or call names or do any of the stuff I hear that sisters may do.
 As far as I’m concerned, I ended up with a pretty easy sister to have.

 2. We have fun without obsessing over expectations.